 More on Gifts of Stock and Bonds

 There are special rules for valuing a gift of stock.
 The value of a charitable gift of stock is determined by taking the mean between the high and low stock price on the date of the gift.
 Mutual fund shares are valued using the closing price for the fund on the date of the gift.

 Dallas, TX 5219

 You may be looking for a way to make a big difference to help further our mission.
 If you are 70½ or older, you may also be interested in a way to lower the income and taxes from your IRA withdrawals.
-An IRA charitable rollover is a way you can help our community, plus benefit this year.
+A Qualified Charitable Distribution (QCD) from your IRA to The Dallas Foundation is one way you can help our community and enjoy a tax benefit this year.

-If you have any questions about an IRA charitable rollover gift, please Contact Us.
+If you have any questions about make a Qualified Charitable Distribution, please Contact Us.
 We would be happy to assist you and answer any questions you might have.